remclay/remclay.github.io/_posts/2018-06-20-passing_data_up_and_down_the_react_component_hierarchy.markdown

 *import and export lines, rendering PetListContainer to DOM etc omitted

 The component fetches some data from an API, and updates the state accordingly.
 It might have a similar function for fetching the filters.
-It also responds to user input (the the user selecting a filter) and updates state accordingly.
+It also responds to user input (the user selecting a filter) and updates state accordingly.
 It also renders the two child components.

 Let’s first look at the `FilteredPetList` component.

 ### Passing *state* to child components

 We said our container component is responsible for updating and maintaining state.
-As such, for our `PetList `component we can defined a stateless functional component.
+As such, for our `PetList `component we can define a stateless functional component.

 ```
 const FilteredPetList = ({ currentFilter, pets }) => {